Pension System Failure Is Guaranteed

 Now, let us all take a look at demographics and the ongoing retirement phenomenon.
 Just do a Google search like “retirement demographics.”
 Besides the glaring reality that the boomers as a group just did not save like their parents, and are thus heading off to retirement totally dependent upon govt aid, or those lucky ones, who get pensions, there is another factor to consider in all this.

 The private pension system is structurally unsound.
 What do I mean?
-Look here
+Look here, from Calpers:

 “Assumed Investment Return Rate to Stay at 7.75 Percent,” from a press release on the Calpers page on March 15, 2011.